Llangoed Hall: History

 The Hall, originally known as Llangoed Castle, was donated to the church in 560 by Prince Iddon in expiation of his sins.
-It may have also been the site of the legendary White Palace, home of the first Welsh parliament.
+It might have been the site of the reputed White Palace, which was the home of the first Welsh parliament.
 A mansion existed from 1632.

 It was in the possession of the Macnamara family for two generations until 1847, but changed hands to settle a gambling debt.
-After the First World War, Clough Williams-Ellis re-designed it as a country house, retaining the surviving Jacobean porch as part of the south wing but creating several Arts and Crafts additions.
+After the First World War, Clough Williams-Ellis re-designed it as a country house, retaining the surviving Jacobean porch, as part of the south wing but creating several Arts and Crafts additions.

 Sir Bernard Ashley bought Llangoed Hall in 1987 and opened it as a hotel in 1990.
 The Ashley family sold the hall to Von Essen Hotels in November 2010 for an undisclosed sum.
 The property was put up for sale again in February 2012 after Von Essen went into administration in April 2011.